U.S. to pull out of Iraq after nearly 9 years of war

 Obama's announcement in the White House briefing room was freighted with political overtones.

 But prominent Republicans criticized the president.
-Sen. John McCain told Reuters the decision went against the advice of U.S. military commanders, could embolden Iran and likely will be met with alarm by Afghan President Hamid Karzai, who is already concerned about U.S. commitment to his country.
+Senator John McCain told Reuters the decision went against the advice of U.S. military commanders, could embolden Iran and likely would be met with alarm by Afghan President Hamid Karzai, who is already concerned about U.S. commitment to his country.

-"In retrospect, I don't think the political side of the Obama administration ever had any serious intentions of keeping a residual force there because none of their actions were serious," said McCain, ranking GOP member of the Senate Armed Services Committee.
+"In retrospect, I don't think the political side of the Obama administration ever had any serious intentions of keeping a residual force there because none of their actions were serious," said McCain, who lost to Obama in the 2008 presidential election.

-Obama made his announcement after a video conference with Iraqi Prime Minister Nuri al-Maliki.
-He said the two leaders agreed to stick to an earlier arrangement to pull the remaining 40,000 U.S. troops by year's end.

 About 160 U.S. soldiers will remain behind under State Department authority to train Iraqi forces along with a small contingent of soldiers guarding the U.S. Embassy.
 There will also likely be a U.S. special operations presence in Iraq.

+"Once we've completed the reduction of the combat presence, then I think we begin a process of negotiating with them in order to determine what will be the nature of that relationship," Panetta told reporters traveling with him to Indonesia.

+He did not rule out having U.S. trainers rotate through Iraq, without being stationed there.

-But the announcement underscores the gaps that remain between U.S. and Iraqi priorities and political realities.
+Obama's announcement underscored the gaps that remain between U.S. and Iraqi priorities and political realities.

-Earlier this week, U.S. Defence Secretary Leon Panetta said American and Iraqi officials were continuing discussions that might permit his soldiers to stay beyond the December 31 deadline.

-Maliki, heading a tenuous coalition including politicians vehemently opposed to foreign troops, eventually advocated a training presence but rejected any legal immunity for U.S. soldiers.
-Those terms were deemed unacceptable in Washington and in the end there was no deal to be had.

 "This has been inevitable," said David Mack, a former U.S. ambassador in the Middle East.